I didn't come to Buddhism looking for Buddhism.

 The machine is humming.

-For once, I am not trying to fix it.
+I am not trying to fix it.

 And then there's non-self, which sounds like the most abstract headache-inducing concept available and honestly, explained badly, it is.

 These are the kinds of ideas that kept arriving, usually while I was half-reading something else and not quite sure what I was looking for.
 They're not mystical, exactly.
-Or — they can be, in some presentations, and that's fine for the people drawn to that.
+Or, they can be, in some presentations, and that's fine for the people drawn to that.
 But stripped of the incense and the ceremony, what's left is surprisingly practical.
 Surprisingly applicable to the texture of the actual week.

 There's no clean answer to that.
 Not here, not at the end of the year, not anywhere.